guycorbaz/opcgw/README.md

 an SCADA to Chirpstack, in order to collect metrics and send commands that will be enqueues on the device.

-Some SCADA only understand Sparkplug specification.
-On the other hand, it's rather difficult to use, using tenant id, application id or device eui: they are not ver human friendly and can easily lead to mistakes which can be quite tricky to identify and solve.
+Some SCADA only understand Sparkplug mqtt specification.
+On the other hand chirpstack entities mainly relies on chirpstack generated ids, that are not really user friendly, which might lead to mistakes when configuring systems.

+I wanted to learn rust and decided to develop this gateway with this language.
+The program is certainly not designed with the best practices of rust language and certainly needs some improvements.
+That's why opc_ua_chirpstack_gateway is under heavy development.

 ## Features

 - Communication with ChirpStack server via gRPC API
 - Implementation of an OPC UA server
-- Management of device metrics
+- Management of device metrics via configuration file
-- [Other main features]

 ## Limitations